Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 More InsideHook-Approved White Sneakers:

-A sustainable leather shoe for under $50?
+A sustainable leather shoe from the makers of our favorite…everything?
 Sign us up!

 Ahoy there!
-The Sperry Striper II CVO Sneaker induces just the beachy feel we wan, but don’t be folded; these laid-back canvas joints can still take a beating.
+The Sperry Striper Plushwave CVO Sneaker induces just the beachy feel we want, but don’t be folded; these laid-back canvas joints can still take a beating.

 If retro is decidedly your vibe, the Samba is really the only option.
 Gumsoled and sporting the classic long tongue, these bad boys and some short shorts are about to singlehandedly bring back the ’70s.